BCDA-APS/apstools/docs/source/applications/apsbss_ioc.rst

     first before trying to start the IOC.

-Here's an example starter script for the IOC from APS 9-ID-C (USAXS):
+Here's an example starter script for the IOC from APS 9-ID-C (USAXS).
+This shell script is stored as file `~/bin/ioc9idcbss.sh` with executable permissions:

 .. code-block:: bash